-From the architect.
+Text description provided by the architects.
 On the edge of suburban and rural, the site is located 8km north of Sintra, Portugal.
 This rectangular plot of 18x35m, for its shape, nearly flat topography and the insipid nature of its urban context, lacks significant references that could have given the project a specific point of departure.

 To the east and the west two neighbouring houses of similar scale frame the plot along the south side of the residential cul de sac.
 To the south a derelict industrial building sits against the boundary, towards which the topography of the plot gently descends.